mamatechafrica/NairobiTalks-NCG/README.md

 # NairobiTalks

 A comprehensive Rails application for managing citizen submissions and community engagement in Nairobi, Kenya.
 This platform enables citizens to submit feedback, ideas, and concerns while providing administrators with powerful tools to manage, filter, and respond to submissions effectively.

+## 🌍 SDG Relevance

+NairobiTalks directly supports the following United Nations Sustainable Development Goals (SDGs):

+- **SDG 16: Peace, Justice and Strong Institutions** — By enabling transparent citizen engagement, participatory governance, and accountability in local government.
+- **SDG 11: Sustainable Cities and Communities** — By empowering residents to contribute ideas and feedback for more inclusive, safe, resilient, and sustainable urban development.

+## 📐 Standards & Best Practices

+NairobiTalks adheres to the following standards and best practices:

+- **Accessibility:** Follows WCAG 2.1 guidelines for accessible web content and inclusive participation.
+- **Interoperability:** Uses open standards (RESTful APIs, JSON) for data exchange and integration.
+- **Security:** Implements secure authentication, encrypted data storage, and regular vulnerability checks.
+- **Data Protection:** Complies with data minimization and user privacy principles.
+- **Open Source:** Licensed under MIT, with transparent governance and contribution processes.
+- **User-Centered Design:** Prioritizes usability, mobile responsiveness, and clear communication.
+- **UI Consistency:** All dashboard cards now use a unified max-width and centered layout for improved readability and accessibility.
+- **Bootstrap 5 Best Practices:** Views have been refactored to follow Bootstrap 5 conventions, with improved color contrast and ARIA labeling.
+- **No Duplicate Content:** Dashboard sections are streamlined to avoid repetition and enhance user experience.

 ## 🌟 Features